noir-lang/noir/docs/docs/dev_docs/contracts/syntax/functions.md

 description: This page covers functions, private and public functions composability, as well as their differences.
 ---

+Functions serve as the building blocks of smart contracts.
+Functions can be either public, ie they can interact with other contracts and the blockchain, or private for internal contract use.
+Every smart contract also has a private `constructor` function which is called when the contract is deployed.
+There are also special oracle functions, which can get data from outside of the smart contract.
+In the context of Aztec, oracles are often used to get user-provided inputs.

+On this page, you’ll learn more about:

+- How function visibility works in Aztec
+- A detailed understanding of public, private, and unconstrained functions, and how to write them
+- How constructors work and remain private
+- The process of calling functions from within the same smart contract and from different contracts, including calling private functions from private functions, public from public, and even private from public
+- What oracles and how Aztec smart contracts might use them
+- Built-in oracles

 ## Visibility

 In Aztec there are multiple different types of visibility that can be applied to functions.
 Namely we have `data visibility` and `function visibility`.